 Hypoxic & Anoxic Brain Injury

 A hypoxic brain injury is caused by a decrease in the supply of oxygen going to the brain.
 An anoxic brain injury happens when there is no oxygen going to the brain.
 Hypoxic and anoxic brain injuries occur under a variety of circumstances, including auto accidents, medical procedures, birth trauma, defective respirator equipment and explosions.

 Traumatic Brain Injury

 The effects of a brain injury can be sudden and dramatic, or they can be subtle and appear only with the passing of time.
 A closed head injury can cause what is commonly referred to as a TBI, or traumatic brain injury, whose symptoms may not fully present themselves at first and become more pronounced over time.
 Cognitive difficulties, memory loss, changes in personality, and loss of reasoning ability and judgment are very common.
 Brain injury victims can suffer severe emotional effects as well.
 We’ll work closely with medical experts, including brain injury specialists and neuropsychologists, to document the extent of the injury and its effects.

 Spinal Cord Injury

-Approximately six million people live with paralysis.
-Our attorneys can help the victims of paralysis cope with emotional damages and newly presented logistical challenges.
-We work with other professionals to help us recover the compensation that our clients deserve.
+Our personal injury attorney can help the victims of paralysis cope with emotional damages and newly presented physical and logistical challenges.
+We work with medical experts and other professionals to help us recover the compensation that our clients deserve.
 Life care planners lend professional expertise to identify all of the lifelong needs of the client as we prepare to present a claim for compensation for someone who has suffered partial or total paralysis.

 Closed Head Injury